liufeng2317/ADFWI/docs/version-plans/bv1.2-propagator-performance/performance-test-matrix.md

 - no divergence caching is memory-safe but gives only a small total speedup.
 - `div_p`-only caching is the best measured budget-valid point and should be the baseline for the next code-level optimization.
+- scripted pressure-only remat forward removes Python list/stack overhead from the candidate forward pass.
+Forward-only timing changed from slower than production (`5.4453 s` candidate vs `4.0970 s` production before scripting) to slightly faster than production (`3.4458 s` candidate vs `3.6684 s` production).
+In the full one-iteration gate, total speedup improved from `1.0654x` to `1.1752x` with unchanged peak-memory ratio (`2.0635x`).

 ## Full-Record Baseline